raydenlim/tp/docs/DeveloperGuide.md

 **Aspect 4: How to initialise a graded test instance for users:**

-**Alternative 1:** Piggy back on the Person methods via the `AddCommand` and `EditCommand` class, with `add` and `edit` respectively.
+**Alternative 1:** Use the Person methods via the `AddCommand` and `EditCommand` class, with `add` and `edit` respectively.
 - Pros:
   * Convenience: Building on Aspect 2, it enables users to easily set graded test scores to the default values with `gt/default`.
   * Object safety: Building on Aspect 3, since all objects are `private final` and hence immutable, any edits/updates to the person's object will not cause issues to the graded test, as the Person parser logic will handle the new Person object creation.
 - Cons:
-  * Annoying: The strict GradedTest string constructor does not allow the dynamic edits/updates of scores. (i.e If a person just wants to update a specific test score, they will still have to type out all the scores as input).
+  * Inflexibility: The strict GradedTest string constructor does not allow the dynamic edits/updates of scores. (i.e If a person just wants to update a specific test score, they will still have to type out all the scores as input).

 - For the UML diagram of `EditCommand` refer to [Edit Student Feature](#edit-student-feature). `AddCommand` is similar to `EditCommand`.